jackw-ai/Super-Hip-Brick-Breaker/README.md

 ## Controls
 Launch the ball by pressing `SPACE`.
 Control the paddle with your mouse or touchpad.
 Otherwise use the `A` or `LEFT` keys to move left and `D` or `RIGHT` keys to move right.
 Press `ENTER` when prompted to restart.

+## Setup
+Each game is composed of randomly generated bricks that are so glitzy that you probably can't finish the game.

 ## Rules
 Launch the ball to hit the randomly generated bricks to break them.
 Breaking each brick scores 3 points.
 Breaking all bricks wins the game.
 If the ball hits the floor, the player loses a life.
 Each game starts with 3 lives.